 (d) They do not remain in temporary storage in the intermediate country for a period exceeding six months.

 Documentary evidence on proof of origin

 The goods for which GPT or LDCT is claimed shall be invoiced separately from other goods, and they must be accompanied by a GSP Certificate of Origin Form A or an Exporter’s Statement of Origin as documentary evidence on proof of origin.
-To claim LDCT status for textiles and clothing (HS Chapters 50–63), however, a different form (Form B255 Textiles and Apparel Goods Originating in a Least Developed Country) must be submitted.
+To claim LDCT status for textiles and clothing (HS Chapters 50–63), however, a different form (Form B255 Textiles and Apparel Goods Originating in the least Developed Country) must be submitted.
 Canada does not require the GSP Certificate of Origin Form A to be stamped and signed by an authority designated by the beneficiary country.
-Therefore, Certificate of Origin Form A does not have to be an original and field No. 11 in the certificate may be left blank.
+Therefore, the Certificate of Origin Form A does not have to be an original and field No. 11 in the certificate may be left blank.
 Certificate of Origin Form A or the Exporter’s Statement of Origin must be signed by the exporter in the beneficiary country from which the goods were consigned to Canada.
-It must contain a full description of the goods and the marks and numbers of the package, and must be crossreferenced to the customs invoice.
+It must contain a full description of the goods and the marks and numbers of the package and must be cross-referenced to the customs invoice.

 Certain goods of the six product categories listed below must be marked with the country of origin in accordance with the Determination of Country of Origin for the Purpose of Marking Goods (Non-NAFTA Countries)

 Regulations.
 These categories include the following: